dkgv/pinpoint/README.md

 ### Bangs

 Enables you to use the 10.000+ [DuckDuckGo !Bang](https://duckduckgo.com/bang) operators.
-Simply type your query, add the relevant bang operator as a prefix or suffix (e.g. "breaking bad !imdb"), and hit enter.
+Simply type your query, add the relevant bang operator as a prefix or suffix, `breaking bad !imdb`, and hit enter.

 ### Calculator

-Calculates mathematical expressions instantly: "(5 + 5) * 10".
+Calculates mathematical expressions instantly `(5 + 5) * 10`.

+### Command Line

+Executes command line commands when query is prefixed by `>`, e.g. `>ipconfig`.

+### Control Panel

+Searches across all control panel items.

 ### Currency Converter

-Converts between currencies using familiar syntax: "1 USD to EUR".
-Alternatively, your local currency will be used if you don't specify which currency to convert to: "€1".
+Converts between currencies using familiar syntax `1 USD to EUR`.
+Alternatively, your local currency will be used if you don't specify which currency to convert to: `€1`.

+### Dictionary Definitions

+Quickly look up word definitions `smart definition`, `smart def`, `smart define`, `smart meaning`.

 ### Everything (File Search)